 By Africa Safari Specialist Mark

-On Tanzania’s northern plains, in the Serengeti National Park, two million wildebeest and hundreds of thousands of zebra tread ceaselessly through the grass following the rain, while keenly watched by big cats, wild dogs and crocodiles.
-The Great Migration and its never-ending drama gives you the chance to observe a host of Africa’s wildlife in a single place.
+On Tanzania’s northern plains, in the Serengeti National Park, two million wildebeest and hundreds of thousands of zebra tread ceaselessly through the grass following the rain, while closely watched by big cats, wild dogs and crocodiles.
+The Great Migration and its never-ending excitement gives you the chance to observe a host of Africa’s wildlife in a single place.